faber-cst/GettingDataCourseProject/README.md

 ### Step 3: Uses descriptive activity names in the data set

-Activities the were monitored in that originated the measures of each row were in a separate file, also split in "train" and "test" datasets.
+Activities the were monitored and originated the measures of each row were in a separate file, also split in "train" and "test" datasets.
 Activities were number coded and each row corresponded to the measurement row in the same position.